sassoftware/viya4-deployment/docs/user/SingleStore.md

 - Run viya4-deployment with the "viya, install" tags to deploy SAS SpeedyStore into your cluster.

-### SAS Viya and SingleStore orders at LTS:2023.03 and earlier
+### SAS SpeedyStore orders at LTS:2023.03 and earlier

 Refer to the viya4-deployment [Getting Started](https://github.com/sassoftware/viya4-deployment#getting-started) and [SAS Viya Platform Customizations](https://github.com/sassoftware/viya4-deployment#sas-viya-platform-customizations) documentation if you need information about how to make changes to your deployment by adding custom overlays into subdirectories under the `/site-config` directory.